St. Louis City – A City Made Up of Neighborhoods

-Among the best-known, architecturally significant, or well-visited neighborhoods are, Benton Park, Carondelet, the Central West End, Clayton/Tamm (Dogtown), Dutchtown South, Forest Park Southeast, Grand Center, The Hill, Lafayette Square, Shaw (home to the Missouri Botanical Garden and named after the Garden's founder, Henry Shaw), Southwest Garden, Soulard (home of the second-largest Mardi Gras festival in the nation), Tower Grove East, Tower Grove South, Hortense Place (home to many grand mansions) and Wydown/Skinker.
+Among the best-known, architecturally significant, or well-visited neighborhoods are, Central West End, The Hill, Lafayette Square, Clayton/Tamm (Dogtown), Tower Grove, Shaw (home to the Missouri Botanical Garden and named after the Garden’s founder, Henry Shaw), Soulard (home of the second-largest Mardi Gras festival in the nation), Benton Park, Forest Park Southeast (The Grove), Carondelet, Dutchtown South, Grand Center, Southwest Garden, Hortense Place (home to many grand mansions) and Wydown/Skinker.

-The Hill is an historically Italian neighborhood where many of the area's best Italian restaurants can be found.
+The Hill is a historically Italian neighborhood where many of the area’s best Italian restaurants can be found.
 The Hill was the home of Yogi Berra and many other noted baseball players.
+It’s also said to be where toasted ravioli was invented, a St. Louis appetizer staple-if you haven’t tried it, you’re missing out!
 In the 1800’s, Italian immigrants worked the area’s clay mines, and built small bungalows to house their families.
 Today, the area retains row upon row of almost-touching bungalows up and down the streets, virtually defining the neighborhood known as The Hill.

 Dogtown, is the unofficial name of the area called Forest Park Southwest.
 There are several stories about the origin of the name, the favorite being that dog-eating Igorot tribesmen on display at the 1904 World’s Fair did their hunting there.